jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 I hope that this solution in Jekyll is elegant, too.
 You will need to define a number of [layouts]({% link _docs/layouts.md %}) and write a [plugin]({% link _docs/plugins.md %}) to convert your content to JSON. **Don't be afraid if you're not familiar with Ruby** --- the language that Jekyll is written in.
-It's similar to Python, and you should get a hang of it quickly.
+It can be learnt quite. quickly.

 By the end of the tutorial, you'll expose the following API: